We’re dedicated to helping the neighborhoods we serve

 Town & Country is passionate about the community, and we want to do our part to help our neighbors.
 So we created the Better Neighbor Fund in 2010.
 Through the Better Neighbor Fund, we make grants available to local non-profits, charitable organizations and community groups across Southern Maine to support initiatives and designed to improve the community.
 Grant recipients are nominated and selected by the public through an online voting process.

-Each fall, Town & Country’s Better Neighbor Fund gives away a total of $25,000 to eight non-profits across Cumberland and York Counties to support good works in the community.
+Each fall, Town & Country’s Better Neighbor Fund awards a total of $25,000 to eight non-profits across Cumberland and York Counties to support good works in the community.
 Since 2010, Town & Country has given away $275,000 to support 88 local initiatives through the Better Neighbor Fund.

 Congratulations to the 2020 Better Neighbor Fund grant winners!